Is Camila Cabello Dropping A New Song?

 More new music, pretty please!

-Backstage at We Can Survive, Camila Cabello tells Booker her secret to success, singles!
+Backstage at the 7th Annual We Can Survive, Camila Cabello tells Booker her secret to success, singles!
 The artist shared how she prefers to put out singles and create the full experience around one song rather than launching a full album all at once.

 "What I've tried to do this era, is I've still made it an album world.
 I've said the album is called 'Romance' and before the songs came out I released a bunch of visuals so it doesn't feel like just songs.
 It feels like an experience and like a world.
 So I think it's kind of a mixture of both.
 I'm not releasing it like an album, but I'm still creating it as an experience like an album," she adds.
 "It's like bites of cheesecake in a night, instead of throwing it all in your mouth."